 The Importance of Classification Societies in the Maritime Industry

-Maritime classification societies were born out of a need to ensure the continued safety and security of the maritime domain with respect to the vessels and the various marine aiding constructions.
-The role of a classification society is thus quite set and of utmost importance.
+Maritime classification societies were born out of a need to ensure the continued safety and security of the maritime domain with respect to vessels and various marine aiding constructions.
+Thus, the role of a classification society is quite set and of utmost importance.

-In the absence of classification societies for ships, there would be no benchmark or guideline standards for vessels and other constructions to adhere to.
+Without classification societies for ships, there would be no benchmark or guideline standards for vessels and other constructions.

 The Initiation

-The initial practice by a group of merchant marine underwriters to try and come up with a distinct module for the assessment of ships, in the mid-1700s in London, England led to the formation of the first classification society.
+The initial practice by a group of merchant marine underwriters to try and develop a distinct module for the assessment of ships in the mid-1700s in London, England, led to the formation of the first classification society.

-This module involved assigning various notational systems for vessels so that in case of any problems arising later on, the insurance processes could be aided better.
+This module involved assigning various notational systems for vessels so that the insurance processes could be aided in case of any problems arising later on.

-Since these marine underwriters used to assemble at a coffee house called the Lloyd’s Coffee House, the compilation of their notations and specifications became to be known as the Lloyd’s Register, which officially came into existence in the year 1764.
+Since these marine underwriters used to assemble at a coffee house called Lloyd’s Coffee House, the compilation of their notations and specifications became known as the Lloyd’s Register, which officially came into existence in 1764.

-In the years following, there have emerged various other classification societies for ships, like the Det Norske Veritas in the year 1864, Germanischer Lloyd in the year 1867 and Bureau Veritas in the year 1828.
+In the following years, various other classification societies for ships came to the forefront, like Det Norske Veritas in 1864, Germanischer Lloyd in 1867, and Bureau Veritas in 1828.

 Role and Significance of a Classification Society

 At present, more than 50 classification societies exist.
-A classification society is required to notate grades or classes for vessels, vessel structuring and its maintenance along with the structuring aspect of various constructions located in the high seas.
+A classification society must notate grades or classes for vessels, vessel structuring, maintenance, and the structuring aspect of various constructions located on the high seas.

-However, the core point is that while a classification society for ships annotates the necessary classification, it’s not an official body per se.
-In consideration of this, classification societies do not take any responsibility in case of vessels not meeting the prescribed standards, encounter an accident.
+However, the core point is that while a ship classification society annotates the necessary classification, it’s not an official body per se.
+Because of this, classification societies do not take any responsibility in case vessels do not meet the prescribed standards and encounter an accident.

-In order to be a part of this association, a classification society needs to comply with its set stipulations.
-A senior official of each of the 50 classification societies is a representative of his society in the IACS.
-Similarly, while each classification society has its own charter of rules and regulations, there are some common grounds that are laid down by all the members of the IACS.
+A classification society needs to comply with its stipulations to join this association.
+A senior official of each of the 50 classification societies represents his society in the IACS.
+Similarly, while each classification society has its own charter of rules and regulations, all the members of the IACS lay down some common grounds.

 • Ensuring that the vessels and constructions comply with this grading system by carrying out appropriate appraisals